 Reason #1: Sous Vide Is Easier Than You Think

 People can be wary of sous vide because it sounds intimidating.
-But if you can get past the fancy French name (which translates to “under vacuum”), sous vide is surprisingly simple.
+But if you can get past the fancy French name (which translates to “under vacuum” and is pronounced "soo veed"), sous vide is surprisingly simple.

 Yes, it does require some specialized equipment.
 The equipment is necessary to ensure your water bath is held at a constant temperature to cook food thoroughly and evenly.
 While you can give this method a test run as described on ChefSteps we don’t recommend cooking sous vide in this manner on a regular basis.
 We’ll explain why in the next section.